AshleshSheth156/CourseraData/README.md

  This repository contains:

-    • **SQL Queries**: SQL queries used for data exploration, analysis, and extraction from the Coursera dataset.
+    • SQL Queries: SQL queries used for data exploration, analysis, and extraction from the Coursera dataset.
-    • ** Tableau Visualizations**: Visualizations created in Tableau based on the analyzed dataset.
+    • Tableau Visualizations: Visualizations created in Tableau based on the analyzed dataset.
-    • **Python Code**: Python scripts or Jupyter Notebooks for data analysis and visualization using Pandas, Matplotlib, and Seaborn.
+    • Python Code: Python scripts or Jupyter Notebooks for data analysis and visualization using Pandas, Matplotlib, and Seaborn.
+    • Screenshots : This section contains screenshots showcasing visualizations created using Tableau.

 # Contents

    • /**SQL_queries**: Contains SQL queries used for various analyses on the dataset.
    • /**Tableau_visualizations**: Contains visualizations created in Tableau based on the analyzed dataset.
    • /**Python_scripts**: Includes Python scripts or Jupyter Notebooks for data analysis and visualization.

 # How to Use